Article Image

 3. Non-Monetary Perks

-Central Government Health Scheme (CGHS) facilities
+Central Government Health Scheme facilities

-LTC for domestic travel with family
+LTC for domestic travel with the family

-4. Pension and Retirement Benefits
+4. Pension and retirement benefits

-National Pension Scheme (NPS) for those joining post-2004
+National Pension Scheme for those joining post-2004

-Gratuity and leave encashment
+Gratuity and encashment of leave

-Pension benefits are now under discussion for intra-department mobility
+Pension benefits for intra-department mobility are now under discussion

 Emerging Issues and Challenges